What is Asset Turnover?

-Net Sales Revenue or sales revenue is the total amount of revenue either in cash or credit that was produced by efficiently utilizing the resources of a company primarily from its core business activities.
-This is netted by sales returns, allowances, and discounts which are accommodated upon customer’s request and due to some unavoidable circumstances.
+Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit, that was produced by utilizing the resources of a company primarily from its core business activities.
+This is netted by sales returns, allowances, and discounts that are accommodated upon a customer’s request or due to some unavoidable circumstances.

-Average total assets are economic resources which are annually calculated to determine the total assets utilized in a given period.
-Total assets included are Cash, Marketable Securities, Accounts receivable, Pre-paid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.
+Average total assets are economic resources that are annually calculated to determine the total assets utilized in a given period.
+Total assets include Cash, Marketable Securities, Accounts receivable, Prepaid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.

-What is the purpose of Asset Turnover ratio?
+What is the Purpose of the Asset Turnover Ratio?

-Asset turnover ratio is a good indicator for measuring the health of a business and how efficient a company is in utilizing its assets to generate revenue.
+The asset turnover ratio is a good indicator for measuring the health of a business and how efficient a company is in utilizing its assets to generate revenue.
 The higher the ratio, the better the business is performance-wise.
-On the other hand, a lower ratio may entail a problem with one or more of the asset categories comprising total assets – inventory, receivables, or fixed assets.
+On the other hand, a lower ratio may indicate a problem with one or more asset categories comprising total assets – inventory, receivables, or fixed assets.

-Obsolete inventory or sluggish sales can affect the numbers.
-Same with receivables, the collection may take too long and credit accounts may pile up.
-Fixed assets such as property, plant, and equipment (PP&E) could be unproductive instead of being put to use to their full capacity.
+Obsolete inventory or sluggish sales can bloat the numbers.
+Same with receivables – collections may take too long, and credit accounts may pile up.
+Fixed assets such as property, plant, and equipment (PP&E) could be unproductive instead of being used to their full capacity.

-All these categories are closely monitored to ascertain the validity when using asset turnover ratio.
+All these categories should be closely managed to improve the asset turnover ratio.

 Video Explanation of Asset Turnover Ratio

 Watch this short video to quickly understand the definition, formula, and application of the asset turnover ratio.